-Violence in nation’s capital is a day of reckoning for social media
+Violence in nation’s capital is a day of reckoning for social media.
+Twitter locks Trump account.

 Twitter, Facebook and others had long resisted cracking down on Trump’s posts and other toxic content.
 While the platforms had started taking more steps against political misinformation in the months before the election, they declined to remove Trump’s posts and instead took half steps, such as labeling his posts.

 So when violence broke out in Washington on Wednesday, it was, in the minds of longtime critics, the day the chickens came home to roost for the social media companies.
+After the onslaught of questions began, Twitter and Facebook started proactively removing several of Trump’s posts from their sites, including one where the president falsely said that “a sacred landslide election victory” had been “unceremoniously & viciously stripped away.”

 “We know the social media companies have been lackadaisical at best” at stopping extremism from growing on their platforms, said Jonathan Greenblatt, director of the Anti-Defamation League.
 “Freedom of expression is not the freedom to incite violence.
 That is not protected speech.”